 - Identify what Medicare plan options you have, their advantages, disadvantages and cost:

 - Part D Prescription Drug plans needed with original Medicare and Medigap plans

-- Medicare Advantage plans with prescription drug plans
+- Medicare Advantage HMO, PPO plans with and without prescription drug coverage

 - Supplemental (Medigap) plans